pravega/gstreamer-pravega/README.md

 # (Optional) Build GStreamer from Source

 Use this procedure to build GStreamer from source.
-If you are using Ubuntu 20.10 or Docker, this is not required nor recommended.
+This is not required nor recommended.

 ```bash
 sudo apt install \